Radio / The Hitchhiker's Guide to the Galaxy

-It started with only two seasons in 1978-1980.
+It started with only two series (or "Phases") in 1978-1980.
 It was later mixed-and-matched into the first two novels.
-It was later revived in 2003 and spawned three more seasons based on the last three books by Douglas Adams
+It was later revived in 2003 and spawned three more Phases based on the last three books by Douglas Adams

-The cast was fairly consistent across the board, with only Peter Jones and Richard Vernon being replaced in the last three seasons due to their deaths in the interim.
+The cast was fairly consistent across the board, with only Peter Jones and Richard Vernon being replaced between the second and third series due to their deaths in the interim.
 Even death didn't stop Douglas Adams

-from putting in an appearance in Seasons 3 and 5, despite the fact that he wasn't
+from putting in an appearance in the Tertiary and Quintessential Phases, despite the fact that he wasn't

 reprising a previous character.